Sukasa/stationeers-psm/DiagramCompiler/Doc/Design.md

 Each Configuration Variable exposes some Configuration Values to the code compiler.
 - Constant exposes `%name%` (its value)
+- Register exposes `%name%` (its value)
+- Buffer exposes `%B.RAM` and `%B.name%`, the storage device and first address offset within that device.
+Yes, all buffers of a given function type will be allocated to the same RAM storage.
 - Equipment exposes `%name%` (its RefId)
+- Equipment with subtype 'Logic' also `%name.ReferenceId%` and `%name.Logic%`
 - Data exposes `%name.RAM%` and `%name.Addr%`, the storage device and first address offset within that device.
-- Buffer exposes `%B.RAM` and `%B.name%`, the storage device and first address offset within that device.
 - Function exposes each of its configuration variable values with its own `name.` as a prefix.
-- Register exposes `%name%` (its value)
-- array CVs are only valid within an Array code block of the same variable
+- array CVs are only valid within an Array code block of the same variable.

 # [IR] INSTANCE INTRO